skill3472/3rd-grade-exercises/README.md

 # 3rd-grade-exercises
-My exercises for the 3rd grade IT exam.
+I add my solutions to the 2nd grade IT exam tasks here for safe-keeping.
+Made by skill, obv.